Probate and Estate Administration Solicitors

 Ensuring the appropriate valuation of an estate for probate and Inheritance Tax purposes

-This valuation is crucial for determining the amount of Inheritance Tax that may be due on the estate and will require accurately assessing the total value of the deceased person’s assets and liabilities at the date of death (both solely and jointly held), the value of any failed gifts made by the deceased which need to be taken into account for Inheritance Tax purposes, the aggregation of any trust assets in which the deceased had an interest if this applies.
+This valuation is crucial for determining the amount of Inheritance Tax that may be due on the estate and will require accurately assessing the total value of the deceased person’s assets and liabilities at the date of death (both solely and jointly held), the value of any failed gifts made by the deceased which need to be taken into account for Inheritance Tax purposes and the aggregation of any trust assets in which the deceased had an interest if this applies.

 Our probate solicitors, with the assistance of professionals such as valuers or surveyors, can meticulously evaluate all assets within the estate, including properties, investments, bank accounts, personal belongings and other possessions.